V-Sekai/V-Sekai.aria-discord-bot/README.md

-# BIDARA : Bio-Inspired Design and Research Assistant
+# ARIA : Bio-Inspired Design and Research Assistant

-BIDARA is a bot that utilizes GPT-4 to answer questions.
+ARIA is a bot that utilizes GPT-4 to answer questions.
 Each question you ask will be redirected to Chat-GPT, and is part of a conversation with Chat-GPT.

-### Use BIDARA in your own ChatGPT session
+### Use ARIA in your own ChatGPT session

 If you have access to OpenAI's API Playground or ChatGPT, you can enter this prompt into the "System Prompt" area.